nodemcu/nodemcu-firmware/README.md

 <a id="tm_now"></a>
 ## tmr.now()
 ####Description
-return the current value of system counter: uint32, loopback, us.
+return the current value of system counter: uint32, us.

 ####Syntax
 tmr.now()